andhikafdh/Andhikafdh/README.md

 - 📍 I'm based in **Bandung, Indonesia**

-- 👩🏻‍💻 I’m studying at **Bandung Institute Of Technology Majoring Informatics Engineering**
+- 👩🏻‍💻 I’m studying at **Bandung Institute Of Technology Majoring Computer Science**

 - 📫 How to reach me **andhikafadhillah2211@gmail.com**